Ali Mills (character): Episode 10

-While Daniel is ordering drinks at the Christmas party he hears a voice saying, "Daniel — with an ‘l’".
-Daniel turns to see Ali, whom he hasn't seen since high school.
-They joke that it’s funny to run into each other at the same country club that Daniel (the "kid from Reseda") was forced out of when he came to find Ali, and hug.
+While Daniel is ordering drinks at the Christmas party, he hears a voice saying, "Daniel — with an 'L'".
+Daniel turns to see Ali, whom he has not seen since high school.
+They joke that it is funny to run into each other at the same country club that Daniel (the "kid from Reseda") was forced out of when he came to find Ali, and hug.
 At that moment, Johnny enters and almost has an accident with a waiter carrying bowls of spaghetti (all references to similar events in reverse in The Karate Kid).

 Unaware that Daniel and Johnny had been in touch, Ali "reunites" them, but is soon witness to their continued rivalry.
 She meets Amanda, who somewhat sarcastically tells Ali about the "karate wars" between Daniel and Johnny.
 They bond over their mutual amusement over how absurd it seems.

-Ali, Johnny, and Daniel then tell stories of high school.
+Ali, Johnny, and Daniel then tell stories of high school over dinner.
 During this time, Ali reveals that what actually caused her breakup with Daniel was his jealousy over a college friend of hers (which Daniel mistook for a love affair).
 Ali also reveals that she did not crash Daniel's car, but instead that the brakes had gone out, something that Ali had tried to warn Daniel would happen.
 While Amanda is paying for dinner, Ali lectures Daniel and Johnny on their behavior by pointing out that they both share much more in common than they like to think.
 Ashamed, Daniel and Johnny both agree that they are at fault, and will try harder.
-Daniel again apologizes to Ali for the mistakes of the past as he says goodbye, and she tells him that she tends to only think of the good things.
+Daniel again apologizes to Ali for the mistakes of the past as he says goodbye, and she tells Daniel that she tends to only think of the good times they had together.

-Next, she says goodbye to Johnny.
-They talk about his relationship with Carmen (which Amanda told Ali about), and how happy she is for him.
-As an act of closure, she tells him that it's good to visit the past, to know where you are now, but has to move forward.
+Next, Ali says goodbye to Johnny.
+They talk about his relationship with Carmen (which Amanda told Ali about), and how happy Ali is for Johnny.
+As an act of closure, she tells him that it is good to visit the past, to know where you are now, but he has to move forward.
 Johnny agrees, saying that "we have to live for today" and Ali adds "and the future, whatever that might bring".
 Ali tells Johnny that she has faith in him and "will always be there for him".
-She pushes him towards his car saying, "So get out of here, you have a future to find".
+Ali pushes him towards his car saying, "So get out of here, you have a future to find".
 Johnny agrees and leaves to find Carmen, while Ali returns to the country club to find her parents.